Logos

 Unit Logos

-Top level logos are those that identify the 27 colleges or administrative divisions of the University of Georgia, as well as multidisciplinary or highly independent units.
+Top level logos are those that identify the 30 colleges and administrative divisions of the University of Georgia, as well as multidisciplinary or highly independent units.
+For horizontal unit logos, use the combined height of the “University of Georgia” wordmark and the line directly above it as a guide for minimum clear space on all sides.

-Department Level
+Department Logos

 Special Configurations